-Above image shows basic connection diagram that can be used in most of the situations.
-The connection diagram is same for both AC and DC loads.
+The above image shows a basic connection diagram that can be used in most of the situations.
+The connection diagram is the same for both AC and DC loads.
 Please make sure to use a freewheeling diode or snubber circuit if the load is inductive.
-More details about using inductive loads is available elsewhere in this document.
-It is important to make sure that the wires used to connect loads are sufficiently rated to handle expected load current.
+More details about using inductive loads are available elsewhere in this document.
+It is important to make sure that the wires used to connect loads are sufficiently rated to handle the expected load current.
 Exercise caution while working with high voltages.
 Short circuits can cause damage to the module and the PC.
 The following sections identify individual connections in detail.

 |Jumper||Function||Default Jumper Position|

-The on board full speed USB controller that helps updating firmware easily from a PC.
+The onboard full-speed USB controller that helps to update the firmware easily from a PC.
 Use a USB A to Mini B cable to connect with a PC.
-Please visit the product page at http://www.numato.com to see available USB connector options (the picture on the right shows USB Mini B connector).
+Please visit the product page at Numato Lab to see available USB connector options (the picture on the right shows USB Mini B connector).

-Visit http://numato.com/cables-accessories to buy cables and accessories for this product.
+Visit Adapters & Connectors to buy cables and accessories for this product.

 |Relay State||Connection between NC and C||Connection between NO and C|